 Equalization - Corrective

-To avoid this situation it is recommended that a specific gravity reading of one pilot cell is measured and recorded on a regular basis when it is thought that the bank is fully charged.
+It is recommended that a specific gravity reading of one pilot cell is measured and recorded on a regular basis when it is thought that the bank is fully charged.
 The measurement should be compared to previous readings.
-If the measurement is lower than the previous reading a longer absorption time and higher voltage setting should be used.
-Note as stated above, the longer the absorption time and the higher the bulk voltage, the more water will be consumed but less equalization will be required.
+If the measurement is lower than the previous reading, longer absorption times and/or higher voltage setting should be used.
+The longer the Absorption time and the higher the Bulk voltage, the more water will be consumed but less Equalization will be required.